Distribution of Microbes in Air

 3. Vibrio cholerae: Can survive only 2-6 minutes in the air.

 1. Micrococcus luteus: Non pigmented strain-Susceptible to UV

 2. Micrococcus luteus: Yellow pigmented strain-Resistant to UV

 Importance of Air microflora

-Knowledge of microorganisms in air is important in several aspects.
+Knowledge of microorganisms in the air is important in several aspects.

-- In hospitals: Although hospitals are war fields for combating against diseases, there are certain occasions in which additional new infectious diseases can be acquired during hospitalization.
-Air with in the hospitals may acts as a reservoir of pathogenic microorganisms, which are transmitted by the patients.
-Infections acquired during the hospitalization are called Nosocomial infections and pathogens involved are called as Nosocomial pathogens.
+- In hospitals: Although hospitals are war fields for combating diseases, there are certain occasions in which additional new infectious diseases can be acquired during hospitalization.
+The air within the hospitals may act as a reservoir of pathogenic microorganisms, which are transmitted by the patients.
+Infections acquired during hospitalization are called Nosocomial infections and the pathogens involved are called Nosocomial pathogens.

-- Spoilage of food and fermentation products: Microorganisms are often troublesome in the home and in industry where foods and other fermentation products are prepared.
-In industrial process, where particular organisms are to be grown,to supply sterile air free from contaminating organism is a considerable problem.
+- Spoilage of food and fermentation products: Microorganisms are often troublesome in the home and in an industry where foods and other fermentation products are prepared.
+In industrial processes, where particular organisms are to be grown, supplying sterile air free from contaminating organisms is a considerable problem.

 - Md.
 Siddiq Hasan on 5 march,2021